• Skip to main content

 There are no losers — or everyone loses together.
 If you dread family game night because you know your little one can’t handle defeat — these are the games for you.

-Think twister, but for kids!
+Think Twister, but for kids!
 The game focuses on control of body and movement — necessary self-regulation skills.

 Learning to control one’s body in space is a building block for self-regulation.
-Also, a good lesson in personal space too!
+Also, a good lesson in personal space, too!
 It is an active game, good for wiggly kids.

 There you have it, those are our favorites!
 What games does your family or classroom love?
-Leave a comment and let me know — I am always on the look-out for fun games!
+Leave a comment and let me know — I am always on the lookout for fun games!